MicrosoftDocs/azure-docs/articles/best-practices-network-security.md

 Once the VPN is in-place, the NVA becomes the central “hub” for all networks and subnets.
 The firewall forwarding rules determine which traffic flows are allowed, are NAT’d, are redirected, or are dropped (even for traffic flows between the on-premise network and Azure if the flows as designed that way).

-This should be considered carefully as traffic flows can be optimized or degraded by this design pattern depending on the specific use case.
+Traffic flows should be considered carefully as they can be optimized or degraded by this design pattern depending on the specific use case.

-As an example, using the DMZ environment built in Example 3 (using a firewall, NSG, and UDR) and then adding a hybrid network would produce the following design:
+Using the environment built in Example 3, "Build a DMZ to Protect Networks with a Firewall, UDR, and NSG", and then adding a Site-to-Site VPN hybrid network connection would produce the following design:

 ![DMZ with NVA connected using a Site-to-Site VPN][12]